Hey there! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Pour in the yeast, stirring gently.
 Remember, you must use neutral ale yeast, never bakers yeast.
 Let the yeast sit for about 15 minutes.

-- Bottle the root beer immediately and store it at room temperature.
+- Bottle the drink immediately and store it at room temperature.
 Carbonated bottles must be stored somewhere cool and dark to avoid explosions.

-- Allow for 4-5 weeks for the root beer to ferment and carbonate slightly.
+- Allow for 4-5 weeks for it to ferment and carbonate slightly.
 They will be drinkable within that time frame.
 Before opening a bottle, place them in the refrigerator.

 Tempted to make a very original root beer using sassafras (or a substitute), check out this easy to follow video:

 Hankering for an alcoholic root beer?
 You’re in luck.
-The foundations of a hard root beer is going to be a dark ale recipe.
+The foundation of a hard beer is going to be a dark ale recipe.
 So if you have home-brewed your own beer before, this shouldn’t be much of a challenge for you.

 You will need: